d0ctr/fibonacci-optimized/README.md

 ```
 make kursach.out
 ```
-To create optimised and non-optimised executables(object files are removed after linkink)
+To create optimised and non-optimised executables(object files are removed after linking)
 ```
 make / make all
 ```